raleel/cfi-srd-pt/0007_Game_System.md

 | 81-90% | 1d10+1d8 | Enormous |
 | 91-100% | 2d10 | Enormous |

 Damage may affect multiple random Hit Locations, with each additional location reducing the damage by one grade on the Death-Trap Damage Limits table.
-For example, a trap designer with 50% skill could design a trap to do 1d10 damage to a single location, 1d8 damage to 1d2 Hit Locations, 1d6 damage to 1d3 locations, and so forth.
+For example, a trap designer with 50% skill could design a trap to do 1d10 damage to a Cantole location, 1d8 damage to 1d2 Hit Locations, 1d6 damage to 1d3 locations, and so forth.
 The number of potential locations is set when the trap is designed and cannot be changed.
 Because the number of additional Hit Locations is random, there is the potential for less damage being done overall.

 ### Sample Traps